dataarts/tailbone/README.md

     var Todo = new tailbone.Model("todos");
     var todo = new Todo();
-    todo.Text = "some public text"
+    todo.Text = "some public text";
-    todo.secret = "some secret that only owners can see" todo.$save();
+    todo.secret = "some secret that only owners can see";
+    todo.$save();

     todo.owners.append("somenewuser"); // now somenewuser can also edit this model and see secret